 - The Jensen, Kelly & Pedersen dataset only includes long/short factors.
 It’s possible that most of the outperformance of equal-weighted factors happens on the short side.
 This was not the case on the Ken French data, so it stands to reason that it’s not the case for most of these new factors, either.
 But we can’t say for sure without getting more data.

 - This analysis does not account for fees and transaction costs.
 Equal-weighted portfolios incur higher costs, and they’re prohibitively expensive for sufficiently large investors (with perhaps $1 billion or more).
 Small investors can invest in equal-weighted portfolios without paying much in transaction costs.
 I discussed this in more detail previously.

-Disclaimer: I am not an investment advisor and this should not be taken as investment advice.
-This content is for informational purposes only.
-Past performance is not a guarantee of future results.
+Disclaimer: This should not be taken an investment advice.
 Any given portfolio results are hypothetical and do not represent returns achieved by an actual investor.

 I chose 0.3 as the threshold because it’s a bit less than the risk-adjusted return of the US stock market minus T-bills.
 My reasoning is that if a factor performed close to as well as the stock market itself, then it’s a pretty good factor (at least ex post). ↩